loopdotcoop/looptopia/README.md

 _No dependencies._

 __iron-router:__ Routing specifically designed for Meteor.
-Note that we must run `$ mrt add iron-router` to use this directly, even though it’s been installed by `accounts-templates-core`.
+Run `$ mrt add iron-router` to use this directly, even though it’s been installed by `accounts-templates-core`.
 `iron-layout`

 __iron-layout:__ Dynamic layouts which enable rendering dynamic templates into regions on a page.